src-d/jgit-spark-connector/README.md

     libraryDependencies += "tech.sourced" % "engine" % "[version]"

-In both cases, replace `[version]` with the [latest engine version](http://search.maven.org/#search%7Cga%7C1%7Ctech.sourced)
+In both cases, replace `[version]` with the [latest jgit-spark-connector version](http://search.maven.org/#search%7Cga%7C1%7Ctech.sourced)

 ### Usage in applications as a dependency

-The default jar published is a fatjar containing all the dependencies required by the engine.
+The default jar published is a fatjar containing all the dependencies required by the jgit-spark-connector.
 It's meant to be used directly as a jar or through `--packages` for Spark usage.

 If you want to use it in an application and built a fatjar with that you need to follow these steps to use what we call the "slim" jar: